What to Wear to Golf: Women’s Outfit Guide (Cute to Luxury) for Brands, Clubs & Retail Buyers

 packaging and size labeling (especially for events)

-This list is simple.
-It’s also the difference between a one-off order and a program that gets renewed.
+Simple list.
+Big difference between a one-off order and a women’s golf apparel program that gets renewed.

 Closing thought